speedb-io/speedb/README.md

     cmake .. -DCMAKE_BUILD_TYPE=Release [cmake options]
     make rocksdb

 This will build the static library.
-If you want to build the dynammic library,
+If you want to build the dynamic library,
 use:

     make rocksdb-shared